 During the workflow execution, the Robot connects to different services to download required automation packages, check licences, verify certificates, and more.
-Blacklisting any of these services can result in operation discrepancies, or even failure.
+Denying access to any of these services can result in operation discrepancies, or even failure.
 The connection is established in the following cases:

 - The Robot validates license details on the machine it is installed on and shares only license-related information with the licensing server.

 - The Robot downloads the required automation packages.

 The UiPath Robots connect to different services, such as: